-The safe use of social media and the internet will also be covered in other subjects where relevant.
+The safe use of social media and the internet will also be covered in other subjects where relevant for example during IT lessons, PSHE, RSE and other lessons that are appropriate.

 As a special needs school, teaching about safeguarding, including online safety, will be adapted for our most vulnerable children, including those who are victims of abuse and developmental delay.